 “The business will start off small and steady but has the potential to grow quickly.
-We will concentrate on the restoration of Defender and Series vehicles, both UK and US, that we will relocate to begin with, and once we are established and happy that the business can expand without disturbing the quality of the importation service, we will then offer servicing and enhancement of the rest of the Land Rover and Range Rover range”
+We will concentrate on the restoration of Defender and Series vehicles, both UK and US, then we will then offer servicing and restoration of the rest of the Land Rover and Range Rover range”

 Race & Rally

 Ben can also call on a bit more than just his Land Rover knowledge, and being in the 0ff road industry has opened many doors over the year.
 As soon as he turned 16, he was in the navigator’s seat next to his dad, doing All Wheel Drive Club events, of which his dad is a founding member.
 As soon as he was 17, he was in the driver’s seat competing mainly in vehicles built and prepared by himself.